PNg-HA/AWS_Workshop/content/6/6.3/_index.md

 10. Click on the Revoke sessions tab.

+Then, can not access to the instance.

-12. Click on Revoke active sessions.
+11. Click on Revoke active sessions.

-13. Select the acknowledgement check box and then click Revoke active sessions.
+12. Select the acknowledgement check box and then click Revoke active sessions.
 You will see a banner appear at the top of the page stating "Active sessions have been successfully revoked".

-Restart the EC2 instance to rotate the access keys
+#### Restart the EC2 instance to rotate the access keys
 All active credentials for the compromised IAM role have been invalidated.
 This means the attacker can no longer use those access keys, but it also means that any applications that use this role can't as well.
 You knew this going in but decided it was necessary due to the high risk of a compromised IAM access key.
 In order to ensure the availability of your application you need to refresh the access keys on the instance by stopping and starting the instance.
 A simple reboot will not change the keys.
 If you waited, the temporary security credential on the instance would be refreshed but this procedure will speed things up.
 Since you are using AWS Systems Manager for administration on your EC2 instances you can use it to query the metadata to validate that the access keys were rotated after the instance restart.

-Open the Elastic Cloud Compute (EC2) console and navigate to the Instances page. https://us-east-1.console.aws.amazon.com/ec2/home?region=us-east-1#Instances:instanceState=running
+13. Open the Elastic Cloud Compute (EC2) console and navigate to the Instances page. https://us-east-1.console.aws.amazon.com/ec2/home?region=us-east-1#Instances:instanceState=running

-Look for the instance ID that you copied earlier in step 3.
+14. Look for the instance ID that you copied earlier in step 3.
 Check the box next to that instance.

-Then click the Instance state dropdown, and select Stop instance.
+15. Then click the Instance state dropdown, and select Stop instance.

-A confirmation box will appear.
+16. A confirmation box will appear.
 Click Stop again.

-Wait for the Instance State to say stopped under Instance State (you may need to refresh the EC2 console).
+17. Wait for the Instance State to say stopped under Instance State (you may need to refresh the EC2 console).
 You may need to remove a "running" filter on your list of instances to see the instance listed once it is stopped.

-The check the box next to the instance, and follow the same steps to start the instance.
+18. The check the box next to the instance, and follow the same steps to start the instance.

-Verify the access keys have been rotated
+#### Verify the access keys have been rotated

-Go to AWS Systems Manager and open the Session Manager page. https://us-east-1.console.aws.amazon.com/systems-manager/session-manager?region=us-east-1#
+19. Go to AWS Systems Manager and open the Session Manager page. https://us-east-1.console.aws.amazon.com/systems-manager/session-manager?region=us-east-1#

-Click Start Session on the right.
+20. Click Start Session on the right.

-Select the Instance ID from earlier (that you stopped and started) by clicking on the radio button next to it.
+21. Select the Instance ID from earlier (that you stopped and started) by clicking on the radio button next to it.
 Then click Start session.
 This will open a shell (a session with that instance).

-Run the following two commands and compare the access key ID to the one you copied down earlier to ensure it has changed.
+22. Run the following two commands and compare the access key ID to the one you copied down earlier to ensure it has changed.
 Make sure you replace the word "ROLE" at the end of the second command below with the "User name" or IAM role that you noted in step 4.

 ```
 TOKEN=`curl -X PUT "http://169.254.169.254/latest/api/token" -H "X-aws-ec2-metadata-token-ttl-seconds: 21600"` && curl -H "X-aws-ec2-metadata-token: $TOKEN" http://169.254.169.254/latest/meta-data/